 5. USCIS or Consular Officer in the country where you adopt the child will complete Form I-604.
 If the appeal is approved, the National Visa Center or NVC will inform you of the rest of the visa application process.

 6. If all steps go properly, you will need to complete Form DS-260 and schedule a visa interview appointment.

 How much does it cost to apply for an IR3 visa?

 You will have to pay different fees depending on the visa application process.
 The amount of this fee is variable and is determined by the USCIS.
 Therefore, it is not possible to provide an accurate estimate of costs.
 However, in general, you need to pay for each of the following actions or services:

 - Form DS-260 processing

 How much does it take to assess the submitted documents and issue this visa?

-In this blog, we have explained the application process of the IR3 visa, the requirements, costs, processing time, and so on.
-You can learn about other US visas as well as visas of different countries on the Visa Library website.
+In this blog, we have explained the application process for the IR3 visa, the requirements, costs, processing time, and so on.
+You can learn about other US visas as well as visas from different countries on the Visa Library website.

 If you have experience obtaining a visa, write it in the comments section to help us and other readers make better decisions.
 In addition, we will be happy if you share your suggestions and questions with us.
 We will be responsive as soon as possible.